vsagar/compress-lzf/README.md

 ## Overview

-Ning-compress is a Java library for encoding and decoding data in LZF format, written by Tatu Saloranta (tatu.saloranta@iki.fi)
+Compress is a Java library for encoding and decoding data in LZF format, written by Tatu Saloranta (tatu.saloranta@iki.fi)

 Data format and algorithm based on original [LZF library](http://freshmeat.net/projects/liblzf) by Marc A Lehmann